andrei-migunov/FYS-Aesthetics-of-Computing/index.md

 Rest is important.
 Being on your phone doomscrolling, watching instagram reels and tiktoks is not rest, tempting as it may be to believe that it is.

-Lay on the floor for a while and stare at the cieling.
+Lay on the floor for a while and stare at the ceiling.
 Think your own thoughts and be aware of them, spend some time with them.
 Go on a walk with headphones.
 Cook a nice meal for your friends.
 There are many options, they are not limited to these suggestions.
 But rest is something that is harder and harder to find - and we all need to be suspicious of the sorts of things that distract us from our responsibilities without leaving us rested.

 # A NOTE
 The instructor reserves the right to modify this syllabus along with any course policies at any time during the semester.